Travelling with the Mavic Air Drone

 Having departed with my bulky DJI Inspire 2 last November, my total baggage was significantly reduced.
 I had one 80 litre travel bag for my clothes total weight 15KG and my f.stop camera bag which weighed 12KG.
 So I would be absolutely fine for checked baggage as most airlines were 30KG / 25KG or 20KG for economy class.
 My main problem was my carry-on f.stop bag as most airlines limit is 7KG, however I always had a good excuse lined up “Oh I’m a professional Photographer, my insurers won’t allow me to check-in my camera because of the risk”.
 Check-in clerks are usually lenient when it comes to Photographers, and if they wanted to check they’d find a Nikon d750 with 14-24 lens taking up most of my bag’s space.
 Needless to say no-one wanted to weigh my carry-on for all 17 flights.

-You’re now supposed to declare whether you are flying with a drone at check-in.
-As I know the Mavic Air falls way below the threshold for batteries I didn’t bother declaring for these flights because A) Its usually chaos and B) you need time to go through security.
+You’re now supposed to declare whether you are flying with a drone at the airport check-in counter.
+Just make sure you have everything to had when you check-in if the attendant wishes to inspect the drone and batteries.
+As I know the Mavic Air falls way below the threshold for batteries I didn’t bother declaring for these flights because A) Its usually chaos and B) you need time to go through security anyway.
 Not to sound like I’m taking the moral high-ground but I’d rather just forego any unnecessary bureaucracy and get through to the gate asap.
 As a precaution everyone should consider flying with LiPo safe bags which can be purchased direct from AMAZON.

 Local Laws & Permits to Fly Drones